JSA for junior sailors

 COORDINATION OF INTER-PROGRAM EVENTS

-Schedules, promotes, and monitors training clinics, regattas, contests, and meets, which are run by Member Clubs, including the Junior Championships for the YRA of LIS region
+-Schedules, promotes, and monitors training clinics, regattas, contests, and meets, which are run by Member Clubs, including the Junior Championships for the YRA of LIS region

-Determines eligibility criteria, regatta conduct standards, safety practices, and sailboat classes to be raced – Optimist, Blue Jay, Pixel, Laser, Laser Radial and Club 420
+-Determines eligibility criteria, regatta conduct standards, safety practices, and sailboat classes to be raced – Optimist, O’pen Skiff, Pixel, Feva, Laser, Laser Radial and Club 420

-Contributions in addition to dues are vital to these activities.
+CONTRIBUTION REQUEST: Contributions in addition to dues are vital to these activities.
 JSA thanks parents, instructors, and friends for their past support and hopes they will make additional contributions this year.
 Dues and contributions are tax-deductible within legal limits for U.S. Income Tax purposes.
 Please review our Contribution page.